Istanbul nightclub shooting

-The Istanbul nightclub shooting (also known as Reina massacre in Turkey) was a mass shooting incident on 1 January 2017 around 01:15 am local time, in which a terrorist shot and killed 39 people and wounded 79 others at the Reina nightclub in the Ortaköy neighbourhood of Istanbul, Turkey, where hundreds had been celebrating New Year's Day.
+The Istanbul nightclub shooting (also known as Reina massacre in Turkey) was a mass shooting incident on 1 January 2017 around 01:15 local time, in which a terrorist shot and killed 39 people and wounded 79 others at the Reina nightclub in the Ortaköy neighbourhood of Istanbul, Turkey, where hundreds had been celebrating New Year's Day.
 Uzbekistan-born Abdulkadir Masharipov was arrested in Istanbul on 17 January 2017.
-Islamic State of Iraq and the Levant claimed credit for his actions.
+Islamic State claimed credit for his actions.
 The first hearing in the trial of Masharipov and 51 accused accomplices was held on 11 December 2017, and the next hearing was held on 26 March 2018.

 Background

-From the 2016 northern summer, the Islamic State of Iraq and the Levant (ISIL) had been under pressure and had sustained significant territorial losses due to three parallel offensives: the Turkish-Free Syrian Army Western al-Bab offensive and Battle of al-Bab, the Syrian Democratic Forces' Northern Raqqa offensive, and the Battle of Mosul in Iraq.
+From the 2016 northern summer, the Islamic State had been under pressure and had sustained significant territorial losses due to three parallel offensives: the Turkish-Free Syrian Army Western al-Bab offensive and Battle of al-Bab, the Syrian Democratic Forces' Northern Raqqa offensive, and the Battle of Mosul in Iraq.
 The Turkish military intervention in Syria was the first military confrontation between ISIL and the Turkish Army, raising tensions.

 Before the nightclub attack, heightened security measures had been put in place in Istanbul, with 17,000 police officers on duty, following several attacks in the area, including the attack on the Istanbul Atatürk Airport on 28 June 2016 which killed 48 people, and a bombing at the Vodafone Arena on 10 December 2016 which killed 46.

 Attack

 A terrorist opened fire in the nightclub at approximately 01:15.
 He reportedly carried an AKM rifle; after killing a police officer and a bystander at the entrance he entered the club shooting, allegedly dressed up as Santa Claus.
 The assailant reportedly spoke Arabic during the attack and shouted the Arabic phrase "Allāhu akbar".
 He reportedly fired more than 180 rounds during the seven-minute incident, using stun grenades to aid in reloading his weapon.
 After the assault, he went into the kitchen, changed his clothes, and escaped by blending in with the crowd.

 At the time of the attack, about 600 people were at the nightclub to celebrate the New Year.
 39 people were killed, including the police officer on duty at the club entrance, and at least 79 others were injured.
+The morgue later revealed that most of the fatal victims were shot at close range and/or shot directly in the head.
 A number of people jumped into the waters of the Bosphorus strait to escape the attack.
 In the aftermath, police set up a cordon around the nightclub.